NSombekke/Logic-LLM/improved_blogpost.md

 For this reproducibility experiment, we manually queried ChatGPT ten times for each symbolic language.
 The input consisted of the prompt, which includes instructions about the grammar of the symbolic language and in-context examples, and a new problem and question.
 After the *Problem Formulation* stage, the same setup as the original paper is used for the *Symbolic Reasoning* and *Result Interpretation* stages.

 ## <a name="open_source">Extension: Open-source models</a>
 Our first extension is making Logic-LM work with open-source language models, instead of closed-source models like ChatGPT.
 To make the application as flexible as possible, this was applied by using models from the [Huggingface library](https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct).
-Two versions of the current state-of-the-art open-source model Llama-3 have been utilized<!--(TODO add ref)-->.
+Two versions of the current state-of-the-art open-source model Llama-3 have been utilized.
 First, the smaller 8B version of the model is implemented and evaluated to see how well Logic-LM performs with a lower resource model.
 Additionally, the larger version of Llama-3 (70B) is utilized to extend Logic-LM, which is expected to outperform the 8B variant due to its significantly larger size.
 Both models are be compared with the GPT models used by the original author to see how SoTA open-source models compare to closed-source models.

 ### Experiments
 Following the methodology of the original paper, we evaluate the two Llama3 models on five common logical reasoning datasets (as explained in the introduction).
 The models are compaired against two baselines 1) Standard LLMs; and 2) Chain-of-Thought (CoT) [14].
 Follwing Pan et al. [1], we ensure fair comparisons by using the same in-context examples for all models.
 For reproducibility, we set the temperature to 0 and select the highest-probability response from the LLMs.
 We evaluate model performance based on the accuracy of selecting the correct answer from multiple-choice questions.
 Additionally, we the research the effect of the refiner on the two Llama-3 models by investigating the accuracy and the executable rates on the FOLIO dataset across different rounds of self refinement.